Over 40 injured in serious bus crash on Long Island

 The commercial bus from Journey Bus Tours was traveling eastbound from JFK Airport.
 38 students, five chaperones and one driver were all on the bus at the time of the crash.
 The students were on a European trip.

-Police say that driver is not from the area and was not aware of the parkway system.
-The bridge is probably the lowest on the whole system.
+Police say that driver is not from the area and was not aware of the parkway system and the lower overpasses.

-Nassau County Traffic Management reports that all Westbound lanes are blocked at Exit 18 (Eagle Ave.)

-All WB lanes are now blocked at exit 18 (Eagle Ave.).— Nassau Traffic Mgmt (@NassauCountyTMC) April 9, 2018

 ----------